Chapter Thirty-Seven Hubris

 How so?”
 She asks.

     “Privilege is such an apathetic and passive tool.
 It must be nice to sit back amongst your crew here behind these rings of technological bliss and ignore the suffering.”
 I take a breath and pause to reflect with whom I talk and the history of why and how they got here.
 “Then again”—I look back out towards that endless universe—”sometimes I don’t blame you.
 And perhaps that’s the crux of it.
 Or not.”
 I shrug.
 “I got no clue.
 I got no answers for ya.
 Just more questions.”

     “You realize that kind of suffering never really goes away, right?
 The bleakness of ancient history is here in the present right down the road.
-There was a news bulletin this morning about Belters being enslaved and exploited for labor to harness natural resources to feed the rich and powerful.”
+There was a news bulletin this morning about Belters being enslaved and exploited for labor to harness natural resources to feed the rich and powerful and that neverending war.”

     “You read the modern news bulletins?”

     This seems to please her.

     “I’ve been thinking more about being an emissary and I don’t think—I know it’s not me because the first hint of oppression I come across and confront, I will not go lightly on the oppressors.
 I was never one to just sit back and allow shit to happen to other people.
 And I realize there are grey areas that need a more logical and practical approach.
 I’m not sure I can handle that.”

     “Shit?”
-I sense a dark humor dancing in the depths of those eyes.
-Ironically, it relaxes me.
+I sense the dark humor dancing in the depths of those eyes.
+It relaxes me.

-My intense emotions heighten her awareness.
+    My emotions heighten her awareness.
 I catch her brief looks of triumph and wonder what shapes it.
 Am I radicalizing her or is she radicalizing me?
 Is she subverting a larger plan?
 Or is she constructing something deeper and darker?
-Maybe both.
+Maybe both?

     “Is it a rabbit or duck?
 Or both?”
 I say to no one.

     I’m pulled between many arguments and outcomes because of extreme ideologies forced into and converged into past, present, and future given the state of my disarray and injustice in general.

     How far do you go and where do you draw the line?